Drumthwacket

-Drumthwacket (/ˈdrʌmˌθwækɪt/ DRUM-thwak-it) is the official residence of the governor of New Jersey.
-The mansion sits at 354 Stockton Street in Princeton, near the state capital of Trenton.
-It is one of only four official governor's residences in the country not located within their respective state capitals; the others are in Wisconsin, Ohio, and Tennessee.
+Drumthwacket (/ˈdrʌmˌθwækɪt/ DRUM-thwak-it) is the official residence of the governor of the U.S. state of New Jersey at 354 Stockton Street in Princeton, New Jersey, near the state capital of Trenton.

-Built in 1835 and expanded in 1893 and 1900, Drumthwacket was sold with its surrounding land to the state in 1966.
-Drumthwacket was added to the National Register of Historic Places on June 10, 1975, for its significance in agriculture, architecture, commerce, landscape architecture, and politics.
+The mansion was built in 1835 and expanded in 1893 and 1900.
+It was sold with its surrounding land to the state in 1966.
+Drumthwacket was added to the National Register of Historic Places on June 10, 1975 for its significance in agriculture, architecture, commerce, landscape architecture, and politics.
 It was designated the governor's mansion in 1982.

 The estate is administered by the New Jersey Department of Environmental Protection.
-In addition to being an executive residence, the house is also a historic house museum.
+It serves as the executive residence and is also a historic house museum.